Rurala Road: Bus

 Rurala Road has bus connections to Faisalabad and Jaranwala.

 Train

 Rurala Road railway station is connected with Lahore (via Jaranwala, Sheikhupura) and with Shorkot (via Tandlianwala, Kamalia) by rail.

 Sports

 Football

 Usama Football Club is known at the national level.
-The town's other football clubs are Gafari Memorial Football Club, Young Generation Stars Football Club, Heroes Football Club, Hamid Zafar Memorial Football Club.
+The town's other football clubs are Gafari Memorial Football Club.

+This Town has no proper football ground.

-Each year, the Hamid Zafar and Ghafari Memorial Football Tournament is held in the town to commemorate a local footballer.
+Each year, the Ghafari Memorial Football Tournament is held in the town to commemorate a local footballer.

 Cricket

 Each year, the Sharafat Amjad Waqar Memorial Cricket Tournament is held in the town to commemorate a local cricketer.
 Various cricket teams from Jaranwala tehsil participate in this tournament, which is well known in the area.